ahmadalwy3/ahmadalwy3/Deploying-uBlock-Origin.md

 Administrators can force specific configurations to deployed uBlock Origin ("uBO").
 At launch time, uBO will look for a setting named `adminSettings`, and if it exists, it will parse, extract and overwrite a user's settings with the administrator-assigned ones.

+For Firefox, the `adminSettings` entry must be added to `about:config`, the key name is `extensions.ublock0.adminSettings`, and the value is a plain string -- which must be JSON-parseable.

+For Chrome, `adminSettings` must be a value part of the policy for the extensions.
+See <http://www.chromium.org/administrators/configuring-policy-for-extensions>.

 This is still a work in progress, there are limitations.
 For example, it is not possible to merge an admin's settings with the user's ones -- a setting can only be overwritten.
 Hopefully I will address this limitation eventually, as time permit.
 (See https://github.com/gorhill/uBlock/issues/832#issuecomment-248138558).

 The content of `adminSettings` is pretty straightforward: configure uBO as you wish for your users, then create a backup using the _"Backup to file"_ in the _Settings_ pane.
 Now open this backup file using a text editor, and remove all entries you do not want to overwrite, while taking care to end up with a valid JSON file (mind trailing commas, etc.).
 All the entries left are the ones which will be overwritten on the user's side.